Alternative names: The most severe forms of Protein Deficiency are called Marasmus and Kwashiorkor.

 Protein is an essential component of the body.
 The organs, muscle, brain, nerves, and immune system are all, to some degree, comprised of protein.
 You name the body structure, and it probably has some protein in it.
 Since protein is one of the fundamental building blocks for the body, you need to ensure that you get enough in your diet.

+Some 20% of the human body is made up of protein, which plays a crucial role in almost all biological processes.
 Every protein molecule is composed of amino acids.
 Twenty amino acids are used in different combinations to build the protein molecules found in food and in the body's structures.
 Nine of these amino acids are considered essential, and must be supplied through the diet.
 The other eleven amino acids (non-essential amino acids) can either be consumed in the diet or manufactured from other building blocks within the body.

 Because nails are found at the extremities, they are the last to receive oxygen and nutrients carried in the blood.
 Therefore, they often show signs of deficiencies sooner than other tissues.

 Fasting should not be used when there is malnutrition.

 Your body is a highly complex, interconnected system.
 Instead of guessing at what might be wrong, let us help you discover what is really going on inside your body based on the many clues it is giving.

 Our multiple symptom checker provides in-depth health analysis by The Analyst™ with full explanations, recommendations and (optionally) doctors available for case review and answering your specific questions.